CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ### Refreshing Data

 It is possible to enable a `FOREIGN KEY` relationship to `CASCADE` a delete from a referenced row (an aggregate one in this case) to its referring rows (disaggregate).
 However not all rows get ultimately processed into aggregate data.
 In order to simplify the deletion process, `TRIGGER`s have been set up on the less processed datasets to cascade deletion up to processed data.
 These can be found in [`trigger-delete-volumes.sql`](sql/trigger-delete-volumes.sql).
-At present, deleting rows in `volumes` will trigger deleting the resulting rows in `volumes_15min_tmc` and `volumes_15min`.
+At present, deleting rows in `raw_data` will trigger deleting the resulting rows in `volumes` and then `volumes_15min_tmc` and `volumes_15min`.
+0 rows in `volumes_15min_tmc` are deleted through the intermediary lookup [`volumes_tmc_zeroes`](#volumes_tmc_zeroes).

 ## 5. Processing Data from API